shunina/gender-words-counter/README.md

-# job_ads_getter
+# gender_words_counter
-Job_ads_getter is created by Shun Inagaki, who is a Computer Science master student at University of York.
+gender_words_counter is created by Shun Inagaki, who is a Computer Science master student at University of York.
 This repository is completely private and only used for the research.

 ## Feature
-job_ads_getter has three main features.

 ・find_a_job
 - web scraper to get job advertisement data from Find A Job (https://findajob.dwp.gov.uk/) ・rikunabi